soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 at least one element, and therefore can deliver on its promise!

-We could also potentially use smart constructors with `newtype` and enforce some sort of a restriction in the type system, as we saw in earlier chapters.
+We could also potentially use smart constructors with `newtype` and enforce some sort of restrictions in the type system, as we saw in earlier chapters.
 But this solution can sometimes be less ergonomic to use.

 An alternative approach is to use `data` types to encode the absence of a proper result,